SimonDanisch/Bonito.jl/docs/src/interactions.md

     value = map(s.value) do x
         return x ^ 2
     end
+    # Record states is an experimental feature to record all states generated in the Julia session and allow the slider to stay interactive in the statically hosted docs!
     return JSServe.record_states(session, DOM.div(s, value))
 end
 ```

 The `s.value` is an `Observable` which can be `mapp'ed` to take on new values, and one can insert observables as an input to `DOM.tag` or as any attribute.
-The value of the `observable` will be renedered via `jssrender(session, observable[])`, and then updated whenever the value changes.
+The value of the `observable` will be rendered via `jssrender(session, observable[])`, and then updated whenever the value changes.
-So anything that supports being inserted into the `DOM` can be inside an observable, and the fallback is to use the display system (so plots etc work as well).
+So anything that supports being inserted into the `DOM` can be inside an observable, and the fallback is to use the display system (so plots etc. work as well).
 This way, one can also return `DOM` elements as the result of an observable:

 ```@example 1